VaanaCZ/gothic-1-classic-scripts/README.md

 #### Russian Snowball/1-C

-Snowball appears to have been made using the same branch as the Czech and Polish releases.
-This is not surprising considering that CD Projekt (the publishers of CZ and PL versions) is mentioned in the credits, meaning there probably was some cooperation behind the scenes.
+The Snowball/1-C release appears to have been made using the same branch as the Czech and Polish releases.
+This is not surprising considering that CD Projekt is mentioned in the credits, meaning there probably was some cooperation behind the scenes.

 Other than that, the only real change is that `G_CanNotCast` and `G_CanNotUse` have been adjusted to better fit the Russian language.

 #### Russian Russobit-M

 The Russobit release seems to have been made without the access to the original scripts by manually editing the compiled OU.bin and OU.dat files.
 This can be deduced by the symbol order (which is identical to the German 1.08h Steam release) and the fact that the ou.bin file still says `date 25.4.2001 13:6:38 user pankratz`.
 As a result, waypoint and routine names were sometimes translated causing further issues.
-The Russobit translation also seems to be based on an older version of the German scripts than the Snowball version, which is the reason why it contains In Extremo.
+The Russobit translation also seems to be based on an older version of the German scripts than the Snowball/1-C version, which is the reason why it contains In Extremo.

 #### Spanish and Italian